smartcontractkit/full-blockchain-solidity-course-js/CONTRIBUTING.md

 - Fork the repository associated with the issue to your local GitHub organization.
 This means that you will have a copy of the repository under `your-GitHub-username/repository-name`.

 - Clone the forked repository to your local machine using `git clone https://github.com/github-username/repository-name.git`.
+E.g. for a repo named "xyzRepo", the user can run https://github.com/github-username/xyzRepo.git.

 - Create a new branch for your fix using `git checkout -b branch-name-here`.
+E.g `git checkout -b main`

 - Make the appropriate changes for the issue you are trying to address or the feature that you want to add.